sebkur/prototype-fund-projects/README.md

 # Prototype Fund Projects

-There wasn't a a good overview of all the projects funced by the Prototype Fund so I compiled this list.
-It's incomplete in you are requested to help out.
+Since 2017, the [Prototype Fund](https://prototypefund.de/en/) financially supports open source projects in Germany.
+But there hasn't been a way to get a quick overview of all the amazing projects.
+So I compiled this list.

-If there are mistakes, I am sorry.
-Please open an issue or a pull request.
+If there are mistakes in this document, I am sorry.
+Please open [an issue](https://github.com/jfilter/prototype-fund-projects/issues) or a pull request.
+Also, you are more than welcome to improve or add information.
 Thanks!

 ## Round #2 (01.09.2017 – 28.02.2018)

 ### Metawahl

-* Analysis of “Wahl-O-Maten” (Tools to help to choose parties)
+* Analysis of Different “Wahl-O-Mat” (Decision Aid for Elections)
 * Demo/Website: https://metawahl.de
 * Code: https://github.com/ciex/metawahl
-* Type: New
 * Status: Releasing
+* Type: New Project

 ### UwaziML